AzureCR/azure-cli/src/command_modules/azure-cli-acr/README.rst

         az acr: Manage Azure container registries.

     Subgroups:
-        credential: Manage login credentials for Azure container registries.
+        credential : Manage login credentials for Azure container registries.
-        repository: Manage repositories for Azure container registries.
+        replication: Manage replications for Azure container registries. repository : Manage repositories for Azure container registries. webhook    : Manage webhooks for Azure container registries.

     Commands:
-        check-name: Checks whether the container registry name is available for use. create    : Creates a container registry.
+        check-name : Checks whether the container registry name is available for use. create     : Creates a container registry.
         delete     : Deletes a container registry.
         list       : Lists all the container registries under the current subscription. login      : Login to a container registry through Docker. show       : Gets the properties of the specified container registry. update     : Updates a container registry.

 Create a container registry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^